A Guide to the Archanes Wine Region in Crete Discover the best wineries in Archanes Book a villa holiday near the wine region with Bnbstay.

 Archanes is a leading Cretan wine region primarily known and highly regarded for its PDO (Protected Designation of Origin) Archanes aromatic pale red wines made from Kotsifali and Mandilaria grapes.
 The Archanes region is just one of a couple of appellations that use the Kotsifali grape.
 The other is neighbouring, Peza.
 The Kotsifali grape has very little colour or body, so it needs to have 25% of Mandilaria grapes added.
 The latter adds tannins and structure to the wine.

 Of course, Archanes isn't the only place in Crete that produces wine.
-If you are staying in either the Chania or Rethymno area, you will find that there are wineries to visit there as well. \(Link: Blog Chania vs Rethymno)
+If you are staying in either the Chania or Rethymno area, you will find that there are wineries to visit there as well.
+Read our Chania vs Rethymno guide for more information.

 The History of the Archanes Wine Region, Crete